dl-solarity/hardhat-migrate/README.md

 ### Migration Lifecycle

-Migration files are executed in ascending order, sorted by the first digit in the file name.
+Migration files are executed in ascending order, sorted by the ordinal file number (the number in the file name).
 Parameters such as `from`, `to`, `only`, and `skip` influence the selection of migration files.

 ### Deployer